-1.3.1 The originating banks should adhere to the MRR detailed in the Table below while transferring assets to other financial entities:
+1.3.1 The originating NBFCs should adhere to the MRR detailed in the Table below while transferring assets to other financial entities :

-Type of asset MRR Assets with original maturity of 24 months or less Retention of right to receive 5% of the cash flows from the assets transferred on pari-passu basis. i) Assets with original maturity of above 24 months; and ii) Loans referred to in foot note 11 of para 1.1 of Section B. Retention of right to receive 10% of the cash flows from the assets transferred on pari-passu basis.
+Type of asset MRR ssets with original maturity 24 months or less Retention of right to receive 5% of the cash flows from the assets transferred on pari-passu basis i) Retention of right to receive 10% of the cash flows from the assets transferred on pari-passu basis. ii) Loans referred to in foot note 10 of para 1.1 of Section B.

-1.3.2 In the case of partial sale of assets, if the portion retained by the seller is more than the MRR required as per para 1.3.1 above, then out of the portion retained by the seller, the portion equivalent to 5% of the portion sold or 10% of the portion sold, as the case may be, would be treated as MRR.
-However, all exposures retained by the selling bank including MRR should rank pari-passu with the sold portion of the asset.

-1.3.3 Banks should not offer credit enhancements in any form and liquidity facilities in the case of loan transfers through direct assignment of cash flows, as the investors in such cases are generally the institutional investors who should have the necessary expertise to appraise and assume the exposure after carrying out the required due diligence.
-Banks should also not retain any exposures through investment in the Interest Only Strip representing the Excess Interest Spread/ Future Margin Income from the loans transferred.
-However, the originating banks will have to satisfy the MRR requirements stipulated in para 1.3.1 above.
-Banks' retention of partial interest in the loans transferred to comply with the MRR indicated in para

-1.3.1 should be supported by a legally valid documentation.
-At a minimum, a legal opinion regarding the following should also be kept on record by the originator:

-- (a) legal validity of amount of interest retained by the originator; - (b) such arrangement not interfering with assignee's rights and rewards associated with the loans to the extent transferred to it; and - (c) the originator not retaining any risk and rewards associated with the loans to the extent transferred to the assignee.

-1.3.4 MRR will have to be maintained by the entity which sells the loans.
+- 1.3.2 In the case of partial sale of assets, if the portion retained by the seller is more than the MRR required as per para 1.3.1 above, then out of the portion retained by the seller, the portion equivalent to 5% of the portion sold or 10% of the portion sold, as the case may be, would be treated as MRR.
+However, all exposures retained by the selling NBFC including MRR should rank pari-passu with the sold portion of the asset. - 1.3.3 NBFCs should not offer credit enhancements in any form and liquidity facilities in the case of loan transfers through direct assignment of cash flows, as the investors in such cases are generally the institutional investors who should have the necessary expertise to appraise and assume the exposure after carrying out the required due diligence.
+NBFCs should also not retain any exposures through investment in the Interest Only Strip representing the Excess Interest Spread / Future Margin Income from the loans transferred.
+However, the originating NBFCs will have to satisfy the MRR requirements stipulated in para 1.3.1 above.
+NBFCs' retention of partial interest in the loans transferred to comply with the MRR indicated in para 1.3.1 should be supported by a legally valid documentation.
+At a minimum, a legal opinion regarding the following should also be kept on record by the originator : - a) legal validity of amount of interest retained by the originator; - b) such arrangement not interfering with assignee's rights and rewards associated with the loans to the extent transferred to it; and - c) the originator not retaining any risk and rewards associated with the loans to the extent transferred to the assignee. - 1.3.4 MRR will have to be maintained by the entity which sells the loans.
 In other words, it cannot be maintained by other entities which are treated as 'originator' in terms of para 5(vi) of the circular dated February 1, 2006 containing guidelines on securitisation of standard assets.

-1.3.5 The level of commitment by originators i.e., MRR should not be reduced either through hedging of credit risk or selling the retained interest.
+- 1.3.5 The level of commitment by originators i.e., MRR should not be reduced either through hedging of credit risk or selling the retained interest.
 The MRR as a percentage of unamortised principal should be maintained on an ongoing basis except for reduction of retained exposure due to proportionate repayment or through the absorption of losses.
-The form of MRR should not change during the life of transaction.

-1.3.6 For complying with the MRR under these guidelines, banks should ensure that proper documentation in accordance with law is made.
+The form of MRR should not change during the life of transaction. - 1.3.6 For complying with the MRR under these guidelines, NBFCs should ensure that proper documentation in accordance with law is made.